jmeade11/FEWD/README.md

 ## How to Download Class Materials

-There are two options: download a zip copy of the files each time you need them, or create a clone using GitHub Desktop which will sync the files each time
+There are two options to get the materials on this site: download a zip copy of the files each time you need them, or create a clone using GitHub Desktop which will sync the files each time.

 ### Clone with GitHub Desktop
 The best way to work with this repository is to **clone** it to your desktop.
 You can do this very easily if you have GitHub Desktop installed.